Blog Submission Guidelines

 - Expect a response from us within 30 days of submission – we’ll let you know if your article has been accepted, if it requires additional edits from you, or if we won’t be publishing it at this time.
 All editor decisions are final.

 Published posts will appear on the TakeLessons Teacher Blog, tagged with the category you teach.
 Quality articles may also be featured on the main TakeLessons Blog, and/or included in promotional emails.

-When we’ve scheduled your article for publication, we’ll give you the link for where to find it.
+When we’ve published your article, we’ll give you the link for where to find it.
 We encourage you to promote your post on your social channels, and add it to your TakeLessons profile so potential students can see it!

 **Please keep in mind that submitting an article does not guarantee payment.
 Acceptance is determined by the subject covered in the article, the overall quality of the article, and the number of submissions we receive.
 You must have a live profile on TakeLessons.com to be eligible for payment.
 Priority will be given to those who cover the topics listed here.
 Questions?
 Email us at email@example.com.